IntelSoftware/SYCL_101/03_Modern/1_uniform_initialization.rst

 Brace-initialization
 ====================

 To uniformly initialize objects of any type, **brace-initialization form {}** may be used for both direct and copy initialization.
-When used with brace-initialization, we call them[[[to clarify, is "them" = objects?]]] direct-list and copy-list initialization.
+When used with brace-initialization, we call initializations, direct-list and copy-list.

 The code below shows both direct-list and copy-list initialization: